Reggae Owes Me Money: Legacy

 By fusing the Ragga Twins' reggae with Shut Up & Dance's production style, Reggae Owes Me Money became a blueprint for jungle music, a genre defined by its usage of basslines, breakbeats and ragga, and which Dan Kuper of the New Statesman describes as the first authentic British dance music genre and a direct ancestor to UK garage, grime and dubstep.
 In the 2018 documentary Bass, Beat and Bars, Flint Badman recalled the album as the link between reggae and jungle, "because it had us doing the reggae chatting, it added the fast sped up breaks, and it blended the two genres together, which now we call jungle."
 Joe Patrin of Pitchfork wrote that "the Ragga Twins' 1990-92 output, which comprised the majority of their career work until their mid-aughts comeback, lacks the 150+ BPM pace and "Amen" break-chopping most obviously identified with the [jungle] genre by 1994.
 But it was a solid prototype."

-English MC Rodney P hailed the album as a "landmark", while Joe Muggs of Fact Magazine considers it a "classic album."
+English MC Rodney P hailed the album as a "landmark", while Joe Muggs of Fact considers it a "classic album."
+In 2012, Fact ranked it at number 49 in their list of "The 100 Best Albums of the 1990s", describing it as a "magmatic fondue of acid house, breakbeat and dancehall that could only have existed at the dawn of the 90s" and adding that, unlike Silver Bullet, the Ragga Twins mastered the blend.
 Influential blogger Matt Woebot placed the album at number 7 on his list of the "100 Greatest Records Ever," calling it "the best record to emerge out of the UK acid house scene… it's also, by default, the best record to come out of the UK's Dancehall scene.
 And the best Grime LP ever!"
 Patrin acknowledged its placement in the list as an attempt to trying to rectify the Ragga Twins' standing as innovators, as the duo had become overlooked in the music media.
 In 2008, Soul Jazz Records released the compilation Ragga Twins Step Out, which includes all the songs from Reggae Makes Me Money with the exception of "Hooligan 69", due to Prince refusing the sample.
 However, the vinyl version of the compilation features a remix of the song without the Prince sample.